JosepMariaVila/ForwarderAmountParameterSystem/README.md

 The hook is installed on an account (salary distributor).
 Once installed, every time the account receives a payment (from the boss) through a Payment or URITokenBuy transaction type, it will be distributed in the corresponding amounts stored in the namespaces among the accounts stored (employees) also in the namespaces.
 If there are no accounts in the namespace, it will do nothing.

-## Attention

-This hook or other installed hooks could change the expected result.
-So it is important to pre-test this and other hooks on Testnet before using it on Mainnet.

 ## How to add addresses?

 The hook allows up to 10 addresses to which the amounts received can be distributed in the different desired amounts.